 The Minas de Ameca project, located about 80 kilometres west of Guadalajara, comprises the El Magistral and San Luis claims.
-The Company's efforts continue to option the claims to a third party.
+The Company is in the process of relinquishing its interest in these claims.

 Oro - New Mexico, USA

 The Oro property comprises a contiguous block of Federal, State and private land in the historic Eureka mining district in Grant County, New Mexico and is located approximately 80 kilometres southwest of the Silver City porphyry copper district.